shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersOwnerUsernameBlocksUsersGet"></a>
 # **orgNameAppNameUsersOwnerUsernameBlocksUsersGet**
-> orgNameAppNameUsersOwnerUsernameBlocksUsersGet(orgName, appName, authorization, ownerUsername)
+> String orgNameAppNameUsersOwnerUsernameBlocksUsersGet(orgName, appName, authorization, ownerUsername)

 Get a List of Blocked Users